FreePressUnlimited/Security_HQ/data-in-transit.md

 * * *

+# CIRCUMVENTION AND OBFUSCATION SERVICES

-# VIRTUAL PRIVATE NETWORKS AND CIRCUMVENTION TOOLS
+## VIRTUAL PRIVATE NETWORKS

 **WHAT**: A Virtual Private Network, or VPN, is a program that channels your device's internet connection through an encrypted "tunnel" which helps protect your privacy and security.
 A VPN can also allow you to access blocked content on your network.